 1) Small Ground Finch.
 This cosmopolitan species is found on almost all of the islands and in various habitats, particularly more open areas.
 The bill is small and conical and tends to be stubby.

 2) Sharp-beaked Ground Finch.
 It is found on a small number of islands.
 When found on the same island as the Small Ground Finch, it is only in the humid highlands.
 The bill is small and conical but tends to be long.
-In the absence of the endemic Galapagos Carpenter Bee, its bill is even longer, allowing it to effectively extract nectar from flowers!

 3) Large Ground Finch.
 Found on a large number of islands in lower elevation habitats where large seeds abound.
 It has a simply massive bill!

 4) Common Cactus Finch.
 Strongly associated with Giant Prickly Pear (Opuntia) cacti on whose parts it feeds.
 The bill is long with pronounced curvature.

 5) Large Cactus Finch.
 Found only on a couple of islands and associated with Giant Prickly Pear cacti but NEVER found on the same island as the Common Cactus Finch!
 The bill is large but is longer that tall.
 Where the Large Ground Finch is absent, the Large Cactus Finch’s bill is more massive. (note: since this blog was originally published, the two populations of this finch have been split into two separate species, the Espanola Ground-Finch and the Genovesa Ground Finch).